Tacsiazuma/workmail-spam-filter/readme.md

 ## Usage

-Add it as a dependency:
+In your project add it as a dependency:

-    npm i workmail-spam-filter
+    npm i --save workmail-spam-filter

-Reference it:
+Reference it in the code:

     import { WorkmailSpamFilterStack } from 'workmail-spam-filter'